Skip to main content

 • uvcurl -LsSf https://astral.sh/uv/install.sh | sh (automatically installs the required Python version)

-• A Discord bot token (see Discord bot setup)
+• A Discord bot token (see the quickstart)

-• Google OAuth credentials (see Google OAuth setup) if using Google integrations
+• Google OAuth credentials (see Google integration setup) if using Google integrations

 Setup